Should women undergoing IVF treatment be vaccinated?

 What NACI (Canada) says:

-The National Advisory Committee on Immunization (NACI) of Canada does not suggest routine vaccination during pregnancy and breastfeeding until further clinical data become available unless risk assessment deems that the benefits outweigh the potential risks for the individual and the infant.
+The National Advisory Committee on Immunization (NACI) (October 2021) of Canada does now suggest vaccination during pregnancy and breastfeeding as newly available data show that vaccination is deemed safe for the above-mentioned populations.

 If a pregnancy is achieved during the vaccination series, then completion should not be delayed unless there are risk factors suggesting otherwise.

 What the NPHO (Greece) says:

-Due to the lack of clinical evidence, the National Public Health Organization of Greece (available information in Greek) follows ESHRE’s approach and states that vaccinations on women that planning to achieve a pregnancy, are pregnant or lactating, could be vaccinated should they belong in high-risk populations.
+Τhe National Public Health Organization of Greece (available information in Greek) follows CDC’S and ACOG’s approach and states that routine vaccination on women that a planning to achieve a pregnancy, are pregnant or lactating, is advisable and safe.

 What should you do?